jnozzi/cocoadev.com/markdown/ExpandingTildeVsStandardizingPath.md

     * Remove an initial component of "/private" from the path if the result still indicates an existing file or directory (checked by consulting the file system).

 ----
 I think most people use     stringByExpandingTildeInPath because they are trying to find a directory within a user's home directory.
-Rather than perform the less clear     General/[NSHomeDirectory() stringByAppendingPathComponent:@"Library/Preferences"] (for example), they can just use the "simple" tilde expansion:     [@"~/Library/Preferences" stringByExpandingTildeInPath], although this function is probably implemented the same way (and is likely less efficient).
+Rather than perform the less clear     [NSHomeDirectory() stringByAppendingPathComponent:@"Library/Preferences"] (for example), they can just use the "simple" tilde expansion:     [@"~/Library/Preferences" stringByExpandingTildeInPath], although this function is probably implemented the same way (and is likely less efficient).
 Basically, for almost any preprogrammed or behind-the-scenes value, people prefer the "expanding tilde" method.
-Also note that paths are probably standardized automatically by almost any file IO method or function (although I have no test for this). --General/JediKnil
+Also note that paths are probably standardized automatically by almost any file IO method or function (although I have no test for this). --JediKnil

 *but what if the preferences directory is a symlink? wont just expanding the tilde clobber it? has anyone tested this out?*